Nexosis/sample-postman/README.md

 # Nexosis API - Postman Samples

-## Postman files to import showing how to use the Nexosis API.
+## Importable Postman Collections Showing How to Use the Nexosis API

 Each file in this repository is a Postman collection that demonstrates a feature of our API.
 They are intended to be imported into Postman.
 To do so,